OUR TEAM CONSISTS OF 4 RESEARCH DOCTORS, 4 GRADUATES, A YOUNG, BUT PRODIGIOUS, STUDENT AND A LIST OF FANTASTIC ADVISORS

-In 2012, the first version experimental version of “Lacentralina” (our monitoring unit) took shape.
+In 2012, the first experimental version of “Lacentralina” (our monitoring unit) took shape.

-The device included: temperature, humidity, oxygen (O2) sensors and a ZigBee module to shown data on a separate dashboard.
+The device included: temperature, humidity, oxygen (O2) sensors and a ZigBee module to show data on a separate dashboard.

-In the same year, the Founders began the registration process to get the first international patent of the algorithm (Europe and in the USA).
+In the same year, the Founders began the registration process to get the first international patent of the algorithm (in Europe and in the USA).

-In 2013, the development it’s native APIs permitted to launch two Android App available for free on the Play Store: “airGrisù” and “airGrisù PRO”.
+In 2013, the development of its native APIs permitted to launch two Android Apps available for free on the Play Store: “airGrisù” and “airGrisù PRO”.

 airGrisù provides information about the air quality breathed in the place where the user is located.
 This highly intuitive and professional App allows to visualize daily information about the pollutants monitored in a pre-selected area.

-airGrisù PRO is an advanced version that, in addition to the previus data, also provide the index of atmospheric pollutants absorbed by the Human body in relation to the instant activity of the user.
+airGrisù PRO is an advanced version that, in addition to the previous data, also provides the index of atmospheric pollutants absorbed by the Human body in relation to the current activity of the user.

-Our philosophy of shared knowledge made aGrisù app free to download because our philosophy is to promote easy access to information through to support a correct behavior in people to favor environmental sustainability.
+Our philosophy of shared knowledge made the aGrisù app free to download because our philosophy is to promote easy access to information in order to promote a correct behavior in favor of an environmental sustainability.

 2014 sees the second and updated version of Lacentralina.